 Clear skies and NOAA-20 sea-surface temperatures

 High pressure and mild temperatures over the western Atlantic and adjacent Gulf waters early on 26 February 2025 (here is the 1200 UTC surface analysis) meant NOAA-20 VIIRS data could provide near-complete views of sea- (and lake-) surface temperatures.
 The above image was captured from the RealEarth website.
-The warm waters (mid-70s oF) of the Gulf Stream off the North Carolina coast is in very close proximity to cold (mid-40s oF).
+The warm waters (mid-70s oF) of the Gulf Stream off the North Carolina coast are in very close proximity to cold (mid-40s oF).
 Direct Broadcast data processed into AWIPS-ready VIIRS tiles are available from CIMSS and an example swath is shown below.

 A zoomed-in view over the Outer Banks of North Carolina, below, shows the strength of the SST gradient, from very warm to much colder in less than 40 miles.